-- The ACHP will remind federal agencies that the delegation of a federal program to a non-federal entity is an undertaking under the NHPA, and is subject to Section 106.
+- The ACHP will recirculate its existing guidance that clarifies that tribal consultation cannot be delegated to non-federal parties unless an Indian tribe agrees to such delegation in advance. - The ACHP will remind federal agencies that the delegation of a federal program to a non-federal entity is an undertaking under the NHPA, and is subject to Section 106.
 Such delegations may be good candidates for process-oriented programmatic agreements which would include consultation with SHPOs and Indian tribes.